 NIOSH-approved respirators must be used in accordance with the NIOSH cautions and limitations specified on the NIOSH approval label, follow all relevant user instructions, and comply with OSHA’s respiratory protection regulations laid out in 29 CFR 1910.134.
 OSHA requires employers to implement a written respiratory protection program meeting all the requirements of the standard when respirators are used.
 There must be written worksite-specific procedures for respirator selection, medical evaluations, use of respirators, maintenance and care, measures to assures adequate air quality, training and fit testing, program evaluations and a program administrator who oversees and maintains this program.
 To learn more about how to implement and maintain this type of program, we encourage you to visit our Center for Respiratory Protection.

 The respirator manufacturer or a health and safety professional should be consulted if there is any question regarding respirator selection and use.
 Users must understand the respirator capabilities, as well as limitations, and carefully follow the respirator manufacturer’s User Instructions in order to receive the assigned level of protection.
 Misuse of a respirator may result in sickness or death.
-Always consult User Instructions and follow local laws and regulations.
+Always consult User Instructions, seek out technical assistance when considering what respiratory PPE to buy, and follow local laws and regulations.

 NIOSH recommends that eyes be protected from contact with diacetyl or 2,3-pentanedione, or related flavorings.
 NIOSH recommends that employers should consider either a full face piece respirator, hood, or helmet.
 If not required to wear a respirator with eye protection, eye and face protection meeting ANSI Z87.1-2010, such as a face shield and or chemical splash goggles meeting the D3 Splash and D4 Dust rating are suggested. (https://www.cdc.gov/niosh/docs/2016-111/pdfs/2016-111-chap8.pdf?id=10.26616/NIOSHPUB2016111, p 206-207)